attack68/rateslib/docs/source/z_quantlib.rst

    )

 .. warning::
-   Note that *Rateslib* will return a discount factors based on the input nodes and not instrument maturity dates as QuantLib does by default.
+   Note that *rateslib* will determine the discount factors (DFs) based at the provided input node dates. *QuantLib*, which uses bootstrapping, sets these dates based on the maturity dates of the *Instruments* by default to ensure a sound bootstrapping routine.
    Thus to replicate the result from QuantLib, the function :meth:`add_tenor()<rateslib.calendars.add_tenor>` is used to find the adjusted maturity dates for each instrument and use those values as input to our curve.